Hackers News Hackers News

 Seized Assets (Source – Europol)

-Individuals are advised to verify any online investment platform through an official financial regulator before committing any funds.
+• Verify Investment Platforms: Always verify the legitimacy of any online investment platform through an official financial regulator before committing any funds.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.